intuition-dev/INTUITION/_doc/docs/pug2.md

 Once you are comfortable with mbake and its 3 pillars, you can go to the Github project B-M SPA, the bread and butter section, that demos 5 more pillars or to
-MetaBake, the advanced vista section, with 2 more pillars.
+Metabake, the advanced vista section, with 2 more pillars.